The following “Terms and Conditions” are applicable to the incentive and must be satisfied by the Buyer:

 - The client must not already be registered on the Elementsnq Pty Ltd Database.

 - The referral promotion will end at the discretion of Elementsnq Pty Ltd without notice.

 - The referral promotion is only available for one referral per referee.

 *Settle/Settlement refers to the time when final payment has been made and you will take legal possession of the property.

-**Land refers to all current available Lots within The Orchard Stage 1 and Stage 8 Pricelist during the Referral Promotional time frame.
+**Land refers to all current available Lots within The Orchard Stage 2B, Stage 3 and Stage 8 Pricelist during the Referral Promotional time frame.

 ***Under Contract means that a binding agreement exists between a buyer and a seller involving property.
 The buyer and the seller have agreed on a price and any other relevant terms.
 When a property is under contract, the seller may not enter into a contract with any other buyer.

 ****Referee refers to the person who has referred a client to us.